 Let’s talk about your least favourite four-letter word—debt.
 Specifically, let’s talk about how to get out of it (and stay out of it!) for good.

 Don’t worry, we’re not going to tell you to increase your income or lower your spending.
-Assuming your income is what it is and you’ve already made a budget (if you haven’t, give our budgeting calculator a try), here are five practical ways to pay off your debt more efficiently.
+Assuming your income is what it is and you’ve already made a budget, here are five practical ways to pay off your debt more efficiently.

 Rank and pay off your debt by interest rate